dotnet/designs/accepted/2020/cbor/cbor.md

     /// <summary>
     ///   Create a new <see cref="CborWriter"/> instance with given configuration.
     /// </summary>
-    /// <param name="conformanceLevel">
+    /// <param name="conformanceMode">
-    ///   Specifies a <see cref="CborConformanceLevel"/> guiding the conformance checks performed on the encoded data.
+    ///   Specifies a <see cref="CborConformanceMode"/> guiding the conformance checks performed on the encoded data.
-    ///   Defaults to <see cref="CborConformanceLevel.Lax" /> conformance level.
+    ///   Defaults to <see cref="CborConformanceMode.Lax" /> conformance mode.
     /// </param>
     /// <param name="convertIndefiniteLengthEncodings">
     ///   Enables automatically converting indefinite-length encodings into definite-length equivalents.
-    ///   Allows use of indefinite-length write APIs in conformance levels that otherwise do not permit it.
+    ///   Allows use of indefinite-length write APIs in conformance modes that otherwise do not permit it.
     ///   Defaults to <see langword="false" />.
     /// </param>
     /// <param name="allowMultipleRootLevelValues">